 In an increasingly competitive marketplace, brands are now more than ever presented with the challenge of capturing and sustaining market share and keeping their customers loyal.

-This article will show that one significant way a brand can achieve this is through understanding what is meant by brand equity, and will highlight the importance of building and managing brand equity in the long-term.
+This article will show that one significant way a brand can achieve this is through understanding what is meant by Brand equity represents the value of a brand.
+It is the difference between the value of a branded product and the value of that product without that brand name attached to it., and will highlight the importance of building and managing brand equity in the long-term.

 Defining Brand Equity

 Brand equity is a multi-dimensional and complex concept, but its understanding remains central to a brand fulfilling its competitive potential.
 Its complexity is demonstrated by a wide range of perceived interpretations and attempted definitions by both academics and professionals.

 A popular definition of brand equity is that of renowned marketing theorist and Professor David Aacker, who defines brand equity in his book ‘Managing Brand Equity’ as:

 “A set of assets or liabilities in the form of brand visibility, brand associations and customer loyalty that add or subtract from the value of a current or potential product or service driven by the brand.”
 (Aacker, 1991)

 Put simply, brand equity represents the value of a brand.
 It is the simple difference between the value of a branded product, and the value of that product without that brand name attached to it (Rosenbaum-Elliott, 2015).